-8. Students who are considered "withdrawn" or "failed" after admission to the nursing program are as follows:
+8. Students who "failed" an NRST course after admission to the nursing program are as follows:

 - a.
-One who has officially withdrawn from an NRST course or interrupts the nursing sequence for ANY reason. - b.
-One who fails to complete the NRST course requirements as outlined in the course syllabus. - c.
-One whose final grade in theory is less than a "C" (2.00) in an NRST course. - d.
-One whose clinical and or laboratory grade is "unsatisfactory" for an NRST course. - e.
-One who does not have a 2.00 cumulative GPA at the end of the semester. - f.
-One who extends program completion beyond the 2 academic years from admission to the program.
+One who fails to complete the NRST course requirements as outlined in the course syllabus. - b.
+One whose final grade in theory is less than a "C" in an NRST course. - c.
+One whose clinical and or laboratory grade is "unsatisfactory" for an NRST course. - d.
+One who does not have a 2.00 cumulative GPA at the end of the semester.

-9. Students in the "withdrawn" or "failed" category may apply for reentry to the nursing program ONE TIME ONLY.
+9. Students in the "failed" category may apply for reentry to the nursing program ONE TIME ONLY.